Constant Lestienne

-Constant Lestienne (/fr/; born 23 May 1992) is a French professional tennis player.
+Constant Lestienne (/fr/; born 23 May 1992) is a French inactive professional tennis player.
 He reached his highest ATP singles ranking of world No. 48 on 6 February 2023 and his highest doubles ranking of No. 250 was achieved on 12 June 2023.
 He has won eight ATP Challenger singles titles.
 In addition, he has won five singles titles and three doubles titles on the ITF Circuit.

 Career

-2015: ATP Tour debut
+2015-2016: ATP Tour debut, maiden Challenger title

 Lestienne reached his first career ATP Tour singles main draw at the 2015 Estoril Open after winning two singles qualifying matches.
 He lost in the first round to Pablo Carreño Busta.

-2016: First challenger title, betting scandal and ban

 In May 2016, Lestienne won his first ATP Challenger Tour tournament in Ostrava.